-Our results show that first, female workers have a positive a significant impact on both the probability of export and export volume, regardless the size of the firm, but their effect is relatively higher for small firms than large firms.
+Our results show that first, female workers have a positive a significant impact on both the probability of export and export volume, and that the effect on the probability of the firm to export is lower for small and medium firms relatively to large firms.
 Female labor participation matters in traditional sectors where the MENA region has a comparative advantage.
-Second, female management/ownership matters more for the probability of large firms to export, which this effect being mainly driven by female ownership and not management.
-In other firms, female entrepreneurship and therefore female empowerment matters for entering the export market.
-Third, the effect of financial constraints on exports is more pronounced for femaleowned/managed firms than for their male counterparts, and therefore female entrepreneurs tend to rely on self-finance.
-In addition, the effect of a credit line on exports tends to decrease for a female-owned/managed firm, with respect to a men-owned/managed firm.
-The effect of other regulatory barriers on exports, such as the number of days to import, is more pronounced for female-owned/managed firm, with respect to a men-owned/managed firm.
+Second, while the effect of female ownership or management is not significant on trade margins, female management/ownership seems to be positively correlated with the probability of large firms to export.
+This positive effect is mainly driven by female ownership and not management, highlighting the potential importance of female empowerment in international trade.
+Third, there is no statistical evidence that female-owned/managed firms face more financial constraints to export than their male counterparts.
+The effect of other regulatory barriers on exports, such as having a website for the company, is more pronounced for female-owned/managed firm, with respect to a men-owned/managed firm.